hubeali/hubeali/README.md

 - 📫 How to reach me **hubali.xwave@gmail.com**

-- ⚡ Fun fact **'m a frontend web developer, fluent in the language of coding.
+- ⚡ Fun fact ** frontend web developer, fluent in the language of coding.
 I specialize in transforming design concepts into interactive realities, using HTML, CSS, and JavaScript to craft dynamic and visually appealing websites.
 With a keen eye for detail, I ensure pixel-perfect precision and seamless functionality, resulting in an exceptional user experience across all devices.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">